Skip to content

 Why skipping permits is a bad idea

-HOA approval — separate from permit
+HOA approval is separate from the permit

 Typical California re-side permit timelines by jurisdiction